jeanpierrethach/CS231n/l3/lecture3_notes.md

 ![](resources/softmax_SVM.png)

-SVM will get the data point over the bar to be correctly classfied and then just give up, it doesn't care about the data point anymore.
+SVM will get the data point over the bar to be correctly classified and then just give up, it doesn't care about the data point anymore.
 Whereas softmax will just always try to continually improve every single data point to get better and better.

 **In practice**, it tends to not make a huge difference, they tend to perform pretty similarly.